-Table 2.4: Testing the existing Core Strategy policies against the SA Objectives
+Table 2.3: Testing the existing Core Strategy policies against the SA Objectives

-Borough. which this SPD directly supplements have a positive relationship with this objective.
+2. Reduce crime and anti-social behaviour and the fear of crime. - None of the adopted policies which this SPD directly supplements have a direct relationship with this objective.
+3. To support a diverse and vibrant local economy to foster sustainable economic growth. ✓ CF 3, CF 4, CF 5, CF 6 and CF 7 all have positive relationships with this objective.
+4. Encourage social inclusion, equity, the promotion of equality and a respect for diversity. - The adopted policies which this SPD supplements do not have a direct relationship with this objective.
+5. Minimise effects on climate change through reduction in emissions, energy efficiency and use of renewables. ✓ The adopted policy CE1, which this SPD directly supplements have a positive relationship with this objective.
+6. Reduce the risk of flooding to current and future residents. ~ The adopted policy CE2, which this SPD directly supplements, has a positive relationship with this objective.
+7. Improve air quality in the Royal Borough. ~ The adopted policy CE5, which this SPD directly supplements have a positive relationship with this objective.
 8. Protect and enhance the Royal Borough's parks and open spaces. - The adopted policies which this SPD directly supplements do not have a direct relationship with this objective.
-9. Reduce pollution of air, water and land.9a.
-Prioritize development on previously developed land. $\checkmark$ The adopted policy CE3, which this SPD directly supplements, has a positive relationship with this objective.
-10. To promote traffic reduction and encourage more sustainable alternative forms of transport to reduce energy consumption and emissions from vehicular traffic. $\checkmark$ The adopted policy CT1, which this SPD directly supplements, has a positive relationship with this objective.
-11. Reduce the amount of waste produced and maximise the amount of waste that is recycled. ~ The adopted policy CE3, which this SPD directly supplements, has a positive relationship with this objective.
-12. Ensure that social and community uses and facilities which serve a local need are enhanced, protected, and to encourage the provision of new community facilities. $\checkmark$ The adopted policy CK1, which this SPD directly supplements, has a positive relationship with this objective.
-13. To aim that the housing needs of the Royal Borough's residents are met. ~ The adopted policy CH2, which this SPD directly supplements has a positive relationship with this objective.
-14. Encourage energy efficiency through building design to maximise the re-use of building's and the recycling of building materials. $\checkmark$ The adopted policy CE1, which this SPD directly supplements have a positive relationship with this objective.
-15. Ensure the provision of accessible health care for all Borough residents. ✓ The adopted policy CK1, which this SPD directly supplements has a positive relationship with this objective.
-16. To reinforce local distinctiveness, local $\checkmark$ The adopted policy CL2, which this SPD directly
+9. Reduce pollution of air, water and land.
+9a.
+Prioritize development on previously developed land. ✓ The adopted policy CE3, which this SPD directly supplements, has a positive relationship with this objective.
+10. To promote traffic reduction and encourage more sustainable alternative forms of transport to reduce energy consumption and emissions from vehicular traffic. ~ The adopted policy CT1, which this SPD directly supplements, has a positive relationship with this objective.
+11. Reduce the amount of waste produced and maximise the \checkmark The adopted policy CE3, which this SPD directly amount of waste that is recycled. supplements, has a positive relationship with this objective.
+12. Ensure that social and community uses and facilities which serve a local need are enhanced, protected, and to encourage the provision of new community facilities.
+V The adopted policy CK1, which this SPD directly supplements, has a positive relationship with this objective.
+13. To aim that the housing needs of the Royal Borough's residents are met. \checkmark The adopted policy CH2, which this SPD directly supplements has a positive relationship with this objective.
+14. Encourage energy efficiency through building design to maximise the re-use of building's and the recycling of building materials. ~ The adopted policy CE1, which this SPD directly supplements have a positive relationship with this objective.
+15. Ensure the provision of accessible health care for all Borough residents. ~ The adopted policy CK1, which this SPD directly supplements has a positive relationship with this objective.
+16. To reinforce local distinctiveness, local environmental quality and amenity through the conservation and enhancement of cultural heritage. ~ The adopted policy CL2, which this SPD directly supplements, has a positive relationship with this objective.